MAKE A DIFFERENCE

 In 1995, Los Angeles’ deeply divided reaction to the verdict in the O.J.
 Simpson trial underscored how far apart the diverse communities of Los Angeles and the nation stand on some basic issues.
 As a result, then-Los Angeles City Council person Mark Ridley-Thomas called a meeting with 20 prophetic leaders and community activists to defuse escalating tensions.
 Out of this was born an innovative nonpartisan initiative, Los Angeles’ first citywide discussion—A Day of Dialogue.

-Since then, Dialogues was created to address the critical issues facing our communities.
+Since then, Dialogues were created to address the critical issues facing our communities.
 Avis Ridley-Thomas, Executive Director and Creator of INVLA & Days of Dialogue is called upon by community leaders every time there is a dispute in our community that needs to be resolved.

 992